Styling Your Charcuterie Board: Using Color, Texture, and Height

 Incorporating Artisan Food Boards

-These boards often come in handcrafted wood, which varies in grain and color, providing a unique backdrop for the vibrant colors of the charcuterie.
+These boards often come in handcrafted wood, with varying grain and color, providing a unique backdrop for the vibrant charcuterie.
 The natural imperfections in these boards, such as knots and grain variations, can complement the organic shapes and textures of the food, enhancing the overall rustic theme of your dining experience.

 Decorating Charcuterie Boards